Email me: idarose4mv at gmail dot com

 Inclusive and Engaged Community

 As we see growth slow, we have an opportunity to look at where we want our city to be in 25 or more years, and begin the work.
 I want to engage our entire community in that work, and create a vision plan, incorporating all your voices.
 Increased transparency of city processes, ease of finding information, and getting support from the City.
 Increased civic engagement across all voices in the city, including those historically underrepresented, including youth, seniors, working parents, recent immigrants, non-resident business owners, and those who primarily speak a language other than English.
 Stronger advisory bodies to help with heavy lifts.
 More support for neighborhood associations and community emergency response teams (CERTs), and support for coordination and collaboration.
 Better support of volunteers who wish to create projects that enhance the City.
+Policies that support inclusion, including allowing hybrid meetings, childcare at city meetings, and multi-language support for all our city information and meetings.